travala/AVA-token/README.md

 #### transfer

-	* The “transfer” event is raised after a successful execution of the “transfer” method.
+	* The `transfer` event is raised after a successful execution of the `transfer` method.